Krishnamohan-18/Retail_Sales_sql_project1/sql_retail_sales.md

 SELECT * FROM Retail Sales Analysis;
 SELECT COUNT (DISTINCT customer_id) FROM Retail Sales Analysis;
 SELECT DISTINCT category FROM Retail Sales Analysis;

 SELECT * FROM Retail Sales Analysis;
 WHERE
     transactions_id IS null or sale_date IS null or sale_time IS null or customer_id IS null or gender IS null or age IS null or category IS null or quantity IS null or price_per_unit IS null or cogs IS null or total_sale;
+DELETE FROM Retail Sales Analysis
+WHERE
-DELETE FROM Retail Sales Analysis transactions_id IS null or sale_date IS null or sale_time IS null or customer_id IS null or gender IS null or age IS null or category IS null or quantity IS null or price_per_unit IS null or cogs IS null or total_sale;
+    transactions_id IS null or sale_date IS null or sale_time IS null or customer_id IS null or gender IS null or age IS null or category IS null or quantity IS null or price_per_unit IS null or cogs IS null or total_sale;
 ```
 3. # Data Analysis & Findings
 1.	**Write a SQL query to retrieve all columns for sales made on '2022-11-05:**